huzidev/stable-diffusion-api/readme.md

 ## Installation

-Run npm i to install all the available dependencies
+Run npm i command to install all the available dependencies

 ## Steps